g302ge/tezos/docs/alpha/transaction_rollups.rst

 batch is discarded by the transaction rollup node, and the counters of the signers are not incremented.
 This means they can be submitted again in a batch with a valid signature.

+Inboxes and levels
+******************

+Each layer-2 message exists in an **inbox**.
+A layer-1 block has at most one inbox per rollup.
+Inboxes are identified by a **rollup level**.
+Each rollup maintains its own set of levels.
+So, layer-1 block 24601 might correspond to rollup level 0 for rollup A, rollup level 3 for rollup B, and no rollup level at all for rollup C. Empty inboxes do not exist; an inbox is created on receipt of the first message at a given layer-1 level.

+Commitments and rejections
+**************************

+In order to ensure that layer-2 transfers and withdrawals_ are correctly computed, rollup nodes issue **commitments**.
+A commitment describes (using Merkle tree hashes) the state of a rollup after each message of an inbox, and the effects of those messages.

+The lifecycle of a rollup level is: uncommitted, then committed, then finalized, then deleted.

+#.
+Uncommitted: At the uncommitted stage, there is no commitment.
+When
+   a commitment for an inbox is submitted using an layer-1 operation, the level moves to the committed stage.

+#.
+Committed: During this stage, commitments can be rejected_, moving
+   the inbox back to the uncommitted stage.
+An inbox remains in this stage until its commitment has been **finalized** by a finalize operation.
+Finalize operations are only accepted for commitments that have survived for more than 2000 blocks (the **finality period**, defined in ``tx_rollup_finality_period``) without being rejected_.
+The finalize operation removes the inbox from the context.

+#.
+Finalized: During this stage, any withdrawals_ from
+   this block can occur.
+Commitments can no longer be rejected.

+#.
+Deleted: Finally, after the **withdrawal period**
+   (``tx_rollup_withdraw_period`` = 60000 blocks), the commitment can
+   be removed from the context by another layer-1 operation.
+   Withdrawals from this inbox can no longer occur.

+The age of the commitment starts at the block in which it is submitted.  then finalized, then deleted.
+At the uncommitted stage, there is no commitment.
+A commitment for an inbox is submitted using an layer-1 operation, moving to the committed stage.
+During this stage, commitments can be rejected_, moving the inbox back to the uncommitted stage.
+A commitment which has survived for more than 2000 blocks (the **finality period**, defined in ``tx_rollup_finality_period``) without being rejected can be **finalized**, at which point the corresponding inbox can be removed from the context.
+Now any _withdrawals from this block can occur.
+Finally, after the **withdrawal period** (``tx_rollup_withdraw_period`` = 60000 blocks), the commitment can be removed by another layer-1 operation.
+The age of the commitment starts at the block in which it is submitted.

+A commitment also includes the predecessor commitment's hash (except in the case of the first commitment for a rollup) and the level of the block that it is committing to, as well as the level's inbox hash (in case of reorganizations).
+More precisely, the structure of a commitment batch is: H(l2 context hash, withdraw list).
+We save operation size by storing only a single hash, at the cost of more complex rejection and withdrawal operations.
+There is exactly one valid commitment possible for a given block, because the computation of the Merkle tree proof of the layer-2 operations is deterministic.

+At most one commitment is stored per level.
+If a commitment operation is attempted for a level that already has a non-rejected commitment, it will fail.

+Finalization is implemented by a layer-1 operation, which finalizes the oldest commitment.
+This allows finalization to be carbonated.
+A commitment which has been finalized can have its inbox removed from the context.

+After finalization, a commitment sticks around for the withdrawal period, and then can be deleted by a layer-1 **remove commitment** operation.
+The withdraw period needs to be long enough so that an attempt by 33% of bakers to steal from a rollup by censoring rejections can be noticed, and avoided by forking the chain.
+For the most recent commitment deleted, the context keeps the commitment's hash and last batch around in case we need to examine them to reject its successor.

+The inbox for a level is only deleted during commitment finalization.
+If no commitments are made, it is possible for inboxes to pile up, which violates our gas assumptions that inboxes are temporary.
+To prevent this, if there are more than ``tx_rollup_max_unfinalized_levels`` = 2100 inbox levels with messages but without finalized commitments, no further messages are accepted on the rollup until a commitment is finalized.

+In order to issue a commitment, a bond is required.
+The bond is expensive enough (``tx_rollup_commitment_bond`` = 10_000 Tez) to discourage bad commitments.
+One bond can support any number of commitments on a single rollup.
+The bond is collected at the time that a given contract creates its first commitment is on a rollup.
+It may be refunded by another layer-1 operation, once the last commitment from its creator has been finalized (that is, after its finality period).
+The bond is treated just like frozen balances for the purposes of delegation.

+.. _rejected:

+If a commitment is wrong (that is, its Merkle proof does not correspond to the correct execution trace of the layer-2 apply function), it may be .._rejected: **rejected**.
+A rejection operation for a commitment names one of the batches of the commitment, and includes a Merkle proof of its incorrectness.
+A layer-1 node can then replay just the transfers of a single batch to determine whether the rejection is valid.
+Because of the compact structure of commitments, a rejection also must include the predecessor batch's layer-2 context hash, as a staring point to verify the proof.
+And the withdraw list must be included, so that the layer-2 context hash can be verified against the disputed batch's predecessor.
+A rejection must be included in a block within the finality period of the block that the commitment is included in.

+It might be possible to create an inbox whose proof is too long to fit into a rejection operation.
+We have imposed limits intended to avoid this, but it is possible that our limits are wrong.
+To handle this possibility, we impose a hard limit on rejection proof size, which is less than the operation size limit.
+If a rejection proof would be greater than this size, the entire inbox will be treated as a no-op.
+To reject such a commitment, the rejection operation will contain the proof truncated down to just above the size limit.
+If proof verification fails because of a too-short proof that is nonetheless longer than the limit, we treat this as the successful verification of an empty inbox.
+That is, if the commitment committed to something other than the empty inbox, the rejection succeeds.

+In the case of a valid rejection, half of the commitment bond goes to the rejector; the rest is burned.

+.. _withdrawals:

+Ticket withdrawals
+******************

+Withdrawing a ticket from a rollup back to layer-1 is a two-phase operation.
+First, a layer-2 message is submitted requesting the withdrawal.
+As with any other message, it is included in an inbox, gets a commitment, and is finalized.
+After that message has been finalized, a withdraw operation can be sent.
+The operation includes a Merkle proof showing that the withdrawal is included in a finalized commitment.
+If a withdrawal operation is not sent before the ``tx_rollup_withdraw_period``, the ticket is destroyed irrecoverably.

 Getting Started
 ---------------